 Raploch is the home of the first Big Noise Orchestra – the first orchestra of its kind in the UK.

-Big Noise in Raploch operates from the Big Noise Base on Drip Road, and we work in the Community Campus with children from the nursery, Our Lady’s Primary, Raploch Primary, Castleview Primary, Wallace High and St Modan’s High.
+Big Noise in Raploch operates from the Community Campus on Drip Road with children from the nursery, Our Lady’s Primary, Raploch Primary, Castleview Primary, Wallace High and St Modan’s High.
 The orchestra is also open to Raploch children who attend school elsewhere.

 Our pre-orchestra programme begins with Baby Noise where wee ones and parents enjoy songs and fun every week.
+Baby Noise is at the Ochil Centre for all who live in Raploch from 9.30am on Thursdays.
 Then in the nursery, through musical games, clapping and singing we introduce the children to ideas of rhythm and pitch, and to playing together.
 Big Noise is from the very beginning based on playing and learning together.
 The emphasis is always on the ensemble, so the children learn to cooperate and support each other.

 The pre-orchestra programme continues when the children are in Primary 1 and 2.
 They choose which instrument they would like to play and then make their own replica instruments to form a paper orchestra – an idea we took from our twin orchestra centre “Rinconada” in Venezuela.
 The children learn about the different parts of the instrument, and how to hold and bow it properly.
 So they have a head start by the time they are handed the real thing.